yoavram-lab/EffectiveNPI/README.md

 - prepares Figure S1

 Other files:
-- `model` folder contains all the models: `NormalPriorModel` is the main model and other models inherit from it.\
+- `model` folder contains all the models:
+ - `NormalPriorModel` is the main model and other models inherit from it.
-The models are: `NormalPriorModel` - with truncanted normal distribution prior for τ. `UniformPriorModel` - with uniform distribution prior for τ. `FixedTauModel` - with fixed τ defined by the official NPI date. `NoTauModel` - assumes there were no transmission and reporting rate changes for all the period. `NormalPriorFreepModel` - has additional parameters Td1, Td2 with uniform prior that corresponds to confirmation time in days before τ (Td1) and after τ (Td2). `NormalPriorNegativeBinModel` - use Negative Binomial distribution instead of Poisson for the model calculation of confirmed cases.
+ - `NormalPriorModel` with truncanted normal distribution prior for τ.
+ - `UniformPriorModel` with uniform distribution prior for τ.
+ - `FixedTauModel` with fixed τ defined by the official NPI date.
+ - `NoTauModel` assumes there were no transmission and reporting rate changes for all the period.
+ - `NormalPriorFreepModel` has additional parameters `Td1` and `Td2` with uniform prior that correspond to confirmation time in days before and after τ, respectively.
+ - `NormalPriorNegativeBinModel` uses Negative Binomial distribution instead of Poisson for drawing the number of daily confirmed cases.
 - `plot_utils.py` is the main file that is used for loading inferred chains and preparing plots.
 See `make_report.ipynb` for it usage in Jupyter
 - `model_selection_reports` folder contains some additional model comparisons that were done